Community Information on Heroin and Prescription Painkillers

 Click HERE for important information about identity theft.

-In 2004, the Department demonstrated its ongoing commitment to a community-based philosophy of policing by developing the Downtown/Citizens Police Initiative (DCPI).
-This Ohio grant-funded program featured creation of a patrol position dedicated solely to the City's historic downtown district, which is the subject of revitalization efforts.
-Required locally matching funds to secure the state grant were donated by the Spring Fling Committee in 2004 and by the Fraternal Order of Eagles in 2005.
-Additional grant funding from the state has continued to support the program from 2006 - 08.
+Further demonstrating its ongoing commitment to a community-based philosophy of policing, the Department features the Downtown/Citizens Police Initiative (DCPI).
+This Ohio grant-funded program features a patrol position dedicated solely to the City's historic downtown district, which is the subject of revitalization efforts.
+There is a satellite police office located in the heart of downtown on Main Street.

 The Police Department has an Rx Drug Drop Box located in a public area on the lower level of the Department.
 Citizens are encouraged to bring their unwanted, unneeded or expired pills or medical patches (no needles or liquids accepted) to the station at the Civic Center during normal business hours and place them in the Drop Box for safe disposal.